Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 If a contact can’t be reached, the contact is moved automatically to a particular folder and sent an email.

-You can also set up what happens after a call in the configuration, such as should the next contact be called, or should the user be asked what to do next, etc.
+You can also set up what happens after a call in the configuration, such as should the next contact be called or should the user be asked what to do next etc.

 When you are in the call session and see the contact details of a particular lead, you can set the follow-up date with a calendar.

-Later, you can group the contacts together according to a particular date, when they should be followed up.
-This is done in the advanced search.
+Later, you can group the contacts together according to a particular date when they should be followed up.

-Another automatic rule you can create is based on call attempts.
-It basically commands the software to do X when you had one call attempt, do Y when you had 2 call attempts, or do Z when you had 3 call attempts.
+It basically commands the software to do X when you had one call attempt, do Y when you had two call attempts, or do Z when you had three call attempts.

-One of the automatic tasks could be to move the contact or lead to folder “impossible to reach” after call attempt number ten.
+One of the automatic tasks could be to move the contact or lead to the folder “impossible to reach” after call attempt number ten.

 You can also create subfolders and move folders around as you need.